 Decomposers are vital to the ecosystem.
 These are organisms that Mother Nature has charged with breaking down organic matter to release important nutrients for vegetation, microbes, and even other decomposers.

-First off, mushrooms play an incredibly important role in the ecosystem and while they may be delicious in a favorite dish, their role in the life cycle is vital.
-Let’s consider their all too important role in the ecosystem.
+Mushrooms are decomposers and play an incredibly important role in the ecosystem releasing nutrients back into the soil.
+While they may be delicious in a favorite dish, their role in other plants’ life cycles is vital.

 Are Mushrooms Decomposers or Producers?